Danhogg/bossMachineStart/README.md

 #### Routes Required

-All these routes and all of the code in the **server** folder apart from, **db.js** and a couple of comments and export lines, was written by myself to create an API for these required tasks:
+All these routes and all of the code in the **server** folder apart from, **db.js** and a couple of comments and export lines, was written by myself to create an API for these required tasks.
+It should also be noted that the /api/ideas/:ideaId path wouldnt work but I found in the code that making is /api/ideas/id did work hence why it appears as such in the **ideas.js**

 - `/api/minions`
   - GET /api/minions to get an array of all minions.